irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement/TE-Countner_Malign_Information/Lesson_Plans/Lesson_07-Reporting_Malign_Information/Lesson_Plan-Template/Report_On_Malign_Influence-Advanced_Organizer.md

 #### Instructions:
 1. **Scenario**: Present students with a hypothetical scenario where malign influence activities have been detected.
-2. **Task**: Divide students into small groups and provide them with initial intelligence reports that include evidence of malign influence.
+2. **Task**: Divide students into small groups.
+Groups will be given possible malign influence activities to identify and after 3 minutes the groups will create a report on the activities.
+(10 minutes)
-3. **Discussion**: Each group discusses the scenario and identifies the key malign influence activities.
+3. **Discussion**: Each group passes their report to the next group and discusses the scenario and identifies the key malign influence activities.
+(5 minutes)
-4. **Presentation**: Each group presents their findings to the class.

 ---